 Greater Kuala Lumpur, also known as the Klang Valley, is an urban agglomeration of 7.25 million people as of 2017.
 It is among the fastest growing metropolitan regions in Southeast Asia, in both population and economic development.

 All Photos From the Blog Shot in South East Asia

-Select the image to see all the South East Asia photos featured in the blog.
+Select the picture below to see all the South East Asia images featured in the blog.